An Overview of Amateur Call Signs —Past and Present in JA (2)

 1994 T8

-Where the Nan'yo (or South Sea) Islands is a mandated territory that the League of Nation gave to Japan between World Wars.
+Where the Nan'yo (or South Sea) Islands was a mandated territory that the League of Nation gave to Japan between World Wars.

 On the other hand, Japan's original areas returned after World War II by a gradual process.